-WesternU utilizes complaint procedures that provide a prompt, fair and impartial investigation and resolution of Title IX complaints as well as provide training, education and preventive measures.
+WesternU utilizes complaint procedures that provide a prompt, thorough, and objective investigation and resolution of Title IX complaints as well as provide training, education, and preventive measures.
 For further information, including the full policy and the applicable procedures, please visit the University's Title IX resource website.